 - The host and guest should do another walk around the car and agree that the car was returned in the same condition.

 - If there is any new damage eligible for protection under a protection plan, it is usually the guest’s responsibility.

 - If the host believes that they might want to pursue a claim, they must report it to Turo at turo.com/resolutions within 24 hours of the end of trip (or within 24 hours of learning of it from the guest, whichever is earlier), or it will not be eligible for consideration.

 - The photographs must be taken and submitted within the 24 hours of the end of the reservation for the claim to be eligible for coverage.

-Accidents: Must be reported immediately.
-The renter must file a police report and provide the report number when available.
+- The guest must file a police report and provide the report number to Turo when available.